 - the ways in which texts are interpreted by different readers, including over time

 - the ways in which texts relate to one another and to literary traditions, movements and genres

 - the significance of cultural and contextual influences on readers and writers

 Component 2 is topic-based.
-The school will choose one of the following set topics and students will answer one question on an unseen passage, related to the topic, and also an essay focusing on two texts linked with the topic.
-The topics set for the first examinations are American Literature 1880-1940, The Gothic, Dystopia, Women in Literature and The Immigrant Experience.
-This is again assessed through a closed-text examination of 2 hours 30 minutes and is 40% of the total A Level.
+The school will choose one of the following set topics and you will answer one question on an unseen passage, related to the topic, and also an essay focusing on two texts linked with the topic.
+The topics set for the first examinations are:

 Component 3 is coursework, with two essays, one requiring close study of a passage through either a critical or a recreative response; the other being a comparative essay.
 The texts for Component 3 are post-1900 and at least one must be post-2000.